luluwu516/ESP32/1-oled/README.md

 </br>

-## Result
+## Results

-After uploading the library to the ESP32 and connecting to the correct pin, we can simply print the "Hello, World!" message or the values of other variables on the display.
+After uploading the library to the ESP32 and connecting to the correct pin, we can print the "Hello, World!" message or the values of other variables, such as time on the display.

 <img width="600" alt="OLED display with ESP32" src="https://github.com/luluwu516/ESP32/assets/98475122/af039bbd-91ac-465b-a94c-a5bd4a107c81">